What do you talk to your children about?

 It could be that you talk to them about what they’re doing at that particular time – narrating their life as it happens (just in case they happen to miss something!)

 Or maybe it’s simply telling them what they need to do (or not do!)
-“Reuben, please pick up that entire car collection that you’ve just dumped on the floor and spread across the house.”
-“Reuben, please don’t stand up while I change this impossibly pooey nappy.”
-“Reu, please don’t put everything smaller than your fist into your mouth.
-At once.”
+“Please pick up that entire car collection that you’ve just dumped on the floor and spread across the house.”
+“Please don’t stand up while I change this impossibly pooey nappy.”
+“DO NOT put everything smaller than your fist into your mouth!”

 Depending on the age of your children, the things that you talk to them about will no doubt vary.